ersinciftci/mutation/README.md

+To run:
+`$ mvn spring-boot:run`

+The default port is 8080.

 Swagger UI: http://localhost:8080/swagger-ui.html

 Swagger UI Model Schema shows all the properties of the model even if some properties are hidden with @JsonView in mixins,